 There are a number of other laws that affect charities in Victoria covering areas such as employment, trading, occupational health and safety and anti-discrimination.
 For example, charities are obliged to meet obligations under the Occupational Health and Safety Act (2004).

 Some charities may have responsibilities that are specific to their area of work.
 For example, charities that provide aged care services may need to meet other obligations or hold accreditations as part of working in this field.

 See our guidance about other regulators for information about state, territory and Commonwealth Government agencies that may affect registered charities.

 Charities that fundraise

 Fundraising in Victoria is regulated by two government agencies:

 - Consumer Affairs Victoria is responsible for registering and regulating organisations conducting fundraising activities.

-- the Victorian Commission for Gambling and Liquor Regulation is responsible for regulating any fundraising conducted through authorised gaming.
+- the Victorian Gambling and Casino Control Commission is responsible for regulating any fundraising conducted through authorised gaming.

 See our guidance about fundraising in Victoria for more information.